 Learn about idiopathic pulmonary fibrosis

-IPF patients are also at risk for more serious lung conditions like lung cancer.
+IPF patients are also at slightly higher risk of lung cancer.
 There is no cure, nor is the damage done to the lungs irreversible.
 However, there are forms of IPF treatment available to help ease the symptoms.
 Most patients with IPF live between 3 to 5 years after diagnosis.

 Idiopathic pulmonary fibrosis causes